icexin/eggos/README.md

 $ mage qemu
 ```

-# Build you own unikernel
+# Build your own unikernel

 eggos has the ability to convert normal go program into an `ELF unikernel` which an be running on bare metal.